blfang/fe_gba_stats/README.md

 - For each stat, see the median as well as the 10th and 90th percentiles to understand variance due to RNG.
 - Share specific comparisons via URL
 - FAQ section explaining growth calculation methodology

+## Calculation details

+Web scraping from Serenes Forest and other sources was done in `notebooks/fe_parser.ipynb` and saved in `public/final_flat.csv`.
+PMF convolution calculations to compute the final stat distributions can be found in `src/utils/statMath.js`.